panther99/jsonpp/README.md

 The code is inspired by the [Rapptz's jsonpp](https://github.com/Rapptz/jsonpp) with certain modifications; I avoided using templates
 (since I'm still not well versed with them) and deletion mechanism has been replaced with the usage of shared pointers for objects, arrays and strings.
+Also, this one supports single-line comments before the root node ends.

 ## License